 - Easy Setup.
-Use your WEB browser from anywhere on the LAN or WLAN for configuration. - Remote Management.
+Use your WEB browser from anywhere on the LAN for configuration. - Configuration File Upload/Download.
+Save (download) the configuration data from the Broadband Router to your PC, and restore (upload) a previously-saved configuration file to the Broadband Router. - Remote Management.
 The Broadband Router can be managed from any PC on your LAN.
 And, if the Internet connection exists, it can also (optionally) be configured via the Internet. - UPnP Support.
 UPnP (Universal Plug and Play) allows automatic discovery and configuration of the Broadband Router.
 UPnP is by supported by Windows ME, XP, or later.